designmynight/designmynight-developers/hugo/content/faqs/customising-email-templates/index.md

 We would recommend creating one general email template which can be used for all your outgoing emails from Collins.

+**_Please note:_** depending on our tech roadmap, it can take our tech team up to two weeks to upload your customised email templates.

 ## Examples of HTML templates
 For the best results, we would recommend that you do the following: